The Tallest, Largest & Oldest in the world!

 that is - if the smog hasn't killed them yet.
 There are plenty

-of parks with these tall "Coastal Redwoods" - located inland within 40 miles
+of parks with these tall "Coastal Redwoods" - some located inland, twenty-something miles

 from the ocean.